-This award, which honors Dr. Parkinson for his leadership in establishing both the U.S. Global Positioning System and the Satellite Division of the ION, recognizes an outstanding graduate student in the field of Global Navigation Satellite Systems (GNSS).
+This award, which honors Dr. Parkinson for his leadership in establishing both the U.S. Global Positioning System and the Satellite Division of the ION, recognizes an outstanding graduate student in the field of Positioning, Navigation and/or Timing (PNT).

 The award shall consist of a suitable plaque with appropriate wording and a $2,500 honorarium.

 Nominations for the Award may be submitted by a regular or research faculty member at any college or university.
 Each college or university may only submit one award nomination in a given year.
 Submission must be in the form of a single-author thesis or dissertation completed within one year preceding the closing date.
 Submissions must be written in English and provided without publication restrictions.
 Nominations shall include:

-Submissions received after June 30 will not be considered.
+Submissions received after the closing date will not be considered.